 The College offers 17 degree programs.
 In addition, by offering courses to support the General Education program, the College provides students with a broad foundation in the liberal arts.
 The guiding principle of General Education is that each person who graduates from college should possess the ability to think critically and analytically, to communicate information and ideas effectively, to know history and its role in shaping the present, to use technology to enhance learning, and to understand human life more deeply and productively through familiarity with the work of writers, thinkers, and pioneers in the arts, humanities, and social sciences.

-Interim Dean of the College of Humanities, Arts, and Social Sciences
+Dean of the College of Humanities, Arts, and Social Science

 Undergraduate Degree Programs